-The sequence in which the rules are listed can be changed with the buttons.
+The sequence in which the rules are listed can be changed with the button.
 The sequence is important because rules positioned higher in the list always have priority over those located lower.

 This rule has no effect on the current host or service.

-The rule is applicable.
+The rule matches.
 But because another rule higher in the hierarchy has priority this rule is ineffective.

-This rule is applicable.
+This rule matches.
 Another rule higher in the hierarchy in fact has priority but doesn’t define all parameters, so that at least one parameter is defined by this lower rule.

 In the last condition — the rule is a partial match — can only occur for rule sets in which a rule can define multiple parameters by selecting individual check boxes.
 Theoretically, every parameter for another rule can also be set individually here.
 More on this later.

-Every rule is assembled from three blocks.
-Everything in the first block, Rule options, is optional, and serves primarily for documentation:
+Everything in the first block, Rule Properties, is optional, and serves primarily for documentation:

 The Description will be shown in the table of all rules in a rule set.

-The Documentation-URL is intended for a link to internal documentation that you maintain in another system (e.g., a CMDB).
-It will appear as the clickable symbol in the rules table.
+The Documentation URL is intended for a link to internal documentation that you maintain in another system (e.g., a CMDB).
+It will appear as the clickable icon in the rules table.

 With the Do not apply this rule check box you can temporarily disable this rule.
 It will then be flagged as in the table and is thus ineffective.

-The second block is different for every rule.
-The following image shows a widely-used type of rule (DB2 Tablespaces).
-Using check boxes you can determine which individual parameters the rule should define.
-As described earlier, Checkmk ascertains, separately for each individual parameter, which rules will set the parameters.
-The rule in the image simply defines one value, and leaves all other settings unaffected.
+The second section is different for each rule, but always specifies what should be done.
+The following illustration shows a widely-used type of rule (DB2 Tablespaces).
+You can use checkboxes to determine which individual parameters the rule should define.
+As described above, Checkmk determines which rule defines each individual parameter separately.
+The rule from the illustration therefore only defines the one value and leaves all other settings unaffected:

-Some rule sets define no parameters, rather they only decide which hosts are in and which are not.
-An example is the Hosts to be monitored rule set with which you can remove some hosts completely from the monitoring.
-The value area then looks like this:
+Some of the rule sets do not set a parameter, but only decide which hosts are in and which are not.
+An example is the rule set Hosts to be monitored, whose parameter range looks like this:

 Here you have the option of using normal conditions as well as predefined conditions.
-These are managed with the Predefined Conditions WATO module.
+These are managed via Setup > General > Predefined conditions.
 Here you simply give fixed names to the rule matches that you need again and again, and from then on simply refer to them in the rules.
 You can even later change the content of these conditions centrally and all the rules will be automatically-adjusted to suit.
 In the following example the predefined condition No VM has been selected:

-With the Folder condition you define that the rule only applies to hosts in this folder — or subfolder.
-If the setting is Main Directory, this condition is applicable to all hosts.
+With the Folder condition you define that the rule only applies to hosts in this folder — or a subfolder.
+If the setting is Main, this condition is applicable to all hosts.
 As described above, the folders have an effect on the rule’s sequence.
 Rules in lower folders always have priority over higher ones.

 Host tags restrict rules to hosts according to whether they have — or do not have — specific host tags.
-Here AND-links are also always used.
+Here as well, AND-links are always used.
 Every other host tag condition in a rule reduces the number of hosts affected by the rule.

-If you wish to make a rule applicable for two possible values for a tag, (for example, Criticality as well as Productive system and Business critical), you cannot do this with a single rule.
-You will require a copy of the rule for every variable.
+If you wish to make a rule applicable for two possible values for a tag, (e.g. for Criticality both Productive system and Business critical), you cannot do this with a single rule.
+You will require a copy of the rule for each variant.
 Sometimes a negation can also help here.
-You can also define that a tag is not present as a condition (e.g., not test system).
+You can also define that a tag is not present as a condition (e.g., not Test system).
 The so-called auxiliary tags are another possibility.

-Because some users really use many host tags, we have designed this dialog so that not all tag groups are displayed by default.
-You have to specifically select the one needed for the condition.
+Because some users really use many host tags, we have designed this dialog so that not all host tag groups are displayed by default.
+You have to specifically select the one needed for the rule.
 It works like this:

-In the selection box choose a tags group.
+In the selection box choose a host tag group.

 Click Add tag condition — an entry for this group will then be added.